Paul-HenryP/SeatSelector/README.md

 ## Zip file

 1. Download the zip from this repository and extract it.
-2. In Intellij, click: new->From existing source, drag and drop the unzipped file or insert the path.
+2. In Intellij click: new->From existing source, drag and drop the unzipped file or insert the path.

 ## Using Git